oroinc/documentation/user_guide/data_management_view.rst

 View Pages
 ==========

-To see more details of a specific record, and to work directly with the record (create a task related to a customer, appoint a calendar event for a user, turn a cart into an order, share a contact and so on), you need to get to its View page.
+To see more details of a specific record, and to work directly with the record (i.e., create a task related to a customer, appoint a calendar event for a user, turn a cart into an order, share a contact, and so on), you need to get to its View page.

 For example, this is a View page of a contact.